alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## MongoDB

 MongoDB is an open-source cross-platform document-oriented database program.
 It uses JSON-like documents with schemas, and is often used for content management such as articles on [GOV.UK](https://www.gov.uk/).
+It currently only available on private beta.

+## Services and plans

+Each service in the marketplace can have multiple plans available with different characteristics.
+For example, there are different PostgreSQL plans which vary by availability, storage capacity and encryption.

+Users can also define their own external services that are not available in the marketplace by using [User-Provided Service Instances](/#user-provided-service-instance).

 ### Paid service plans

-Some service plans are paid: that is, you can potentially be billed by us based on your usage of the service.
+Some service plans are paid; you can potentially be billed by us based on your usage of the service.
 There is a free plan available with limited storage which should only be used for development or testing, not production.

 By default, access to paid plans is not enabled for a new organisation.
 Whether this is enabled or not is controlled by your [organisation's quota settings](/#quotas).